 Through countless transformations, Volusia Speedway Park has remained at the heart of racing

-Though Volusia Speedway Park has undergone numerous transformations throughout its 52 years of existence, one thing hasn’t changed, the 12 straight nights of racing action and the comradery that comes with the annual DIRTcar Nationals every Febuary.
+Though Volusia Speedway Park has undergone numerous transformations throughout its 52 years of existence, one thing hasn’t changed, the 12 straight nights of racing action and the camaraderie that comes with the annual DIRTcar Nationals every February.

 “There are not many marquee events that you can count on,” said retired NASCAR driver and dirt racing enthusiast Kenny Wallace.
 “You’ve got Eldora, Knoxville, World Finals — but DIRTcar Nationals is one two-week marquee event that you can count on.
 You know it’s going to be there every year.”